geraldyong/OpenAI_Singlish/README.md

 * You will need to have an OpenAI API account, with available usage tokens.
-* You will also need an API Key, which you can create from https://platform.openai.com/account/api-keys Save the key in the folder that you have pulled this repository to, into a file: e.g. `echo "bk_myapikeyxxxxxxxx" | base64 > GeraldYong_APIKey_Google_encoded.txt`
+* You will also need an API Key, which you can create from https://platform.openai.com/account/api-keys
 * Python 3.11 with libraries FastAPI, Pydantic (see requirements.txt)

 ## Steps to Run Microservice